Voice AI vs IVR: What's the Difference and Which Do You Need?

 What happens if the AI can't answer a question?

-If Trillet's AI encounters a question it cannot confidently answer, it offers to take a message or transfer the call to your business line.
-You can also customize fallback behaviors, such as scheduling a callback or sending an SMS with your contact information.
+If Trillet's AI hits a question it cannot confidently answer, it offers to take a message or transfer the call to your business line, and you can customize fallback behaviors such as scheduling a callback or sending an SMS with your contact details.
+No voice AI is right every time, so this escalation path is what keeps an unanswerable question from becoming a lost lead.

 Conclusion